freedomofpress/securedrop/docs/development/getting_started.rst

    sudo apt-get install -y build-essential dpkg-dev git linux-headers-$(uname -r) virtualbox

-We recommend using the latest stable version of Vagrant (``1.8.5`` at the time of this writing), which might be newer than what is in your distro's package repositories.
+We recommend using the latest stable version of Vagrant, ``1.8.5`` at the time of this writing, which might be newer than what is in your distro's package repositories.
+Older versions of Vagrant has been known to cause problems (`GitHub #932`_, `GitHub #1381`_).
 If ``apt-cache policy vagrant`` says your candidate version is not at least 1.8, you should download the current version from the `Vagrant Downloads page`_ and then install it.

 .. code:: sh